Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

-\item The \textbf{Poisson line cluster process} (PLCP) represents anisotropy arising by the presence of directed clusters\citep{MØLLERJESPER2016TcKa}.
+\item The \textbf{Poisson line cluster process} (PLCP) represents anisotropy arising by the presence of directed clusters \citep{MØLLERJESPER2016TcKa}.
 Our specification of the process follows that of \cite{RajalaT.2022Tfii}, where directions of the oriented clusters follow a von Mises distribution.
 We simulate the process in the following way.
 First, we generate unobserved lines from a Poisson line process with intensity $\rho_L = 16$.
 Using the \texttt{R} package \texttt{circular} \citep{circular}, we sample directions of the lines from a von Mises distribution centred at $\theta=\pi/6$ with a concentration parameter $\kappa(a)=5(1-\text{exp}(1-1/a))$.
-We generate points along each line from a one-dimensional Poisson process with intensity $\nu=25$.
+We generate points from independent one-dimensional Poisson processes along each line with an average of $\nu=25$ points per line's unit length.
 Finally, we shift the points perpendicularly to the latent lines by a distance following a normal distribution with mean $0$ and variance $\sigma^2=0.015^2$.
 When $a=1$, the von Mises distribution becomes a uniform distribution on $(0, 2\pi)$, leading to isotropy. \end{enumerate}